direakanbi/Re-rails-react-backend/README.md

 This project is made as part of Microverse program.

-you can view the front-end of this app [here](https://github.com/oluyaratosin123/Hello-React-Front-End)
+you can view the front-end of this app [here](https://github.com/direakanbi/Re-react-frontend)

 ## Project Requirement

- - Create a new Rails API app called 'hello-rails-back-end'.
+ - Create a new Rails API app called 'Re-react-frontend'.
  - Initialize your project with Git.
  - Make sure that your project has a Postgres database set up.
  - Create a table for storing your messages and create 5 different greetings.